-I achieved the Fellowship of the Higher Education Academy in June 2020.
+I am a Fellow of the Higher Education Academy since June 2020.

 In 2017-2018, I co-convened a module in the Global Political Economy MA, 'Business, Labour and Migration' with Genevieve LeBaron, at the University of Sheffield.
 In the Politics Department I also taught the MA module POL6003: The Politics of Global Migration (Module Leader 2015 – 2017) and the level 3 undergraduate module POL3147: The Politics of Asylum.

 I have also taught in the Department of Geography and for the Faculty of Social Sciences, University of Sheffield:

 Level 1 Modules

 2015 GEO163 Information and Communication Skills for Geographers – GTA

 2012 - 2015 GEO151 Qualitative Research Methods in Human Geography - GTA